adobe-research/spindle/README.md

 | Page C | Safari | http://google.com | 333 | 333 | 1 | 1408187388 | | | http://facebook.com

 # Queries.
-Spindle includes eight reference queries which are open to further optimizations.
+Spindle includes eight queries that are representative of the data sets and computations of real queries the Adobe Marketing Cloud processes.
+All collect statements refer to the combined filter and map operation, not the operation to gather an RDD as a local Scala object.

 + *Q0* (**Pageviews**)
   is a breakdown of the number of pages viewed